j7zd/brake_distance_calculator/README.md

 # Brake distance calculator

-This is a simple calculator to calculate the braking distance of a moving vehicle.
+Simple app for calculating the braking distance of a moving vehicle.
 It accounts for the reaction time of the driver, the time it takes for the brakes to be applied the traction of the tires and the speed of the vehicle.
 It can also calculate the speed of the vehicle given the braking distance.

 ![UI showcase 1](UI_showcase_1.png)